 - (B) Oatmeal with fruit

-I wanted to emphasize, if you’re craving for dessert, try my homemade yellow cake mix.
+If you’re craving dessert, try my Homemade Yellow Cake Mix.
 It’s a simple dessert made with pantry staples and it’s SO good!

 It’s important to realize, real food doesn’t have to be expensive.
 It doesn’t matter how small your grocery budget is – you can do this!!